trackpac-ltd/docs.trackpac.io/docs/device-guides/rak-sticker-guide.md

 - The port should be set to 1.

-- here are a few common commands for faster rates:
+- Here are a few common commands for different rates:

   - 5 minutes: AgAF
   - 10 minutes: AgAK
   - 15 minutes: AgAP